3D Secure

 feature, BlueSnap manages all subscription transactions.
 You do not need to do any coding, BlueSnap handles the exemptions and the out‑of‑scope transactions for you.

-• If you handle your own subscriptions (that is, you are sending straight auth‑capture requests not using the BlueSnap Subscription Engine or our merchant-managed subscription feature), follow the information in the Use Cases for details on how to continue your existing subscriptions.
+• If you handle your own subscriptions (meaning you are sending straight auth‑capture requests not using the BlueSnap Subscription Engine or our merchant-managed subscription feature), follow the information in the Use Cases for details on how to continue your existing subscriptions.

 Back to Top